 When You're Ready to Return

-The decision to return to work after losing a pet is deeply personal.
-There's no set timeline for grief, and it's important to go back only when you feel a sense of readiness, however small.
-Your workplace might not always understand the depth of this loss, but your feelings are valid and deserve care.
+Choosing when to go back to work is a personal decision.
+There is no standard timeline for grief, and you should only return when you feel ready, even if that readiness feels fragile.
+Your workplace may not always grasp the depth of your loss, but your feelings are real and deserve to be treated with care.

 Easing Back Into Your Routine

-Returning to a structured environment like work can feel jarring when you're grieving.
-Here are some ways to make the transition a little smoother:
+Stepping back into a structured office environment can feel jarring when you are hurting.
+These small steps may help make the transition a little easier to manage:

 Communicate if You Feel Comfortable